-Most buyers or tenants will only make an offer if the property is priced at around the right figure that is supported by market information and facts.
-Overpriced properties do not create much enquiry and that is a fact.
+Most buyers or tenants will only make an offer if the property is priced at around the right figure that is supported by clear market information and facts.
+Overpriced properties do not create many enquiries and that is a fact.

 Here are some tips to help you structure a good comparable market analysis (CMA) document to use with your client.

-- Look at sold properties first and get the fact of the final deals done.
+- Look at sold properties first and get the facts of the final deals done.
 Final prices will be different to asking prices.
 Those final prices can be hard to chase down, and you may need to talk to other property agents to see if the final price information will be given out.
 If you cannot get the price information that way, you will need to wait for the sale to go through the ‘online’ sale results, and that can take months to feed through.
+Watch for the sales information.

 - Determine the improvements in the subject property so you can relate them to any other listing comparison that you may undertake.
 To be comparable the property should have similar improvements or be adjusted for differences in improvements.